Business tutorials and tips.

-Best free CRM software for ease of use
+Best free simple CRM software

-Capsule CRM (Web, iOS, Android)
+Capsule (Web, iOS, Android)

-Most CRMs do more than just manage contacts and deals, adding major functions such as marketing and helpdesk to their platforms.
+Most CRMs do more than just managing contacts and deals, adding major functions such as marketing and helpdesk to their platforms.
 So far, Capsule has mostly resisted this trend, which is nice if you want to keep relationship management straightforward.

-Capsule provides customization options for the fields in people, organizations, and opportunities, which is handy to tailor data capture to your business.
+Capsule provides customization options for the fields for people, organizations, and opportunities, which is handy to tailor data capture to your business.
 In several minutes, I created a decision-maker checkbox field and a dropdown menu for customer types such as vendor, supplier, VAR, and end-user for people and opportunities.

 Another nice feature is called Tracks.
 This lets you create a repeatable set of activity reminders for opportunities.
-For example, a standard process for a new inbound lead might have five steps for follow up spread over two weeks using a combination of emails and calls.
+For example, a standard process for a new inbound lead might have five steps for follow-up, spread over two weeks, using a combination of emails and calls.
 Tracks applied to these leads automatically populate the opportunity record as a list of to-dos to be checked off.

-If you’re coming into Capsule with hundreds of contacts, you’ll either need to do some scrubbing (usually a good idea) or look elsewhere because the free plan only allows 250.
+Finally, if you’re coming into Capsule with hundreds of contacts, you’ll either need to do some scrubbing (usually a good idea) or look elsewhere because the free plan only allows 250.
 Upgrading to the first paid tier ($18/mo/user) bumps the contact limit to 50,000.

 Zapier opens up more opportunities to use Capsule with other apps, such as posting won opportunities in Slack and creating new sales opportunities in Capsule when they’re entered in a spreadsheet.